-Initiatives Timeframe Stakeholders Lead Organisation Notations Ongoing Night-time Economy Improvement City of Newcastle NSW Police Liquor and Gaming NSW Hunter New England Health City Residents Group AHA Newcastle Live Music Taskforce Night economy businesses BIAs Newcastle Tourism City of Newcastle Support ongoing improvement of Newcastle's night-time economy through: Delivery of initiatives and actions as outlined in the Newcastle After Dark Strategy (2018); Identification of ongoing key constraints to business growth and attraction; and Advocacy for a review of Newcastle's current licensed venue interventions is order to establish more flexible guidelines that support the development of new night-time offerings and activations that showcase Newcastle's strengths in arts and culture, and boutique food Development of Arts and Cultural Night-time Activations •00 Industry Group City of Newcastle Private Sector BIAS Newcastle Industry Tourism Group City of Newcastle and beverage experiences.
-Include the development of night-time activations within the Arts and Cultural Heritage Strategy and Tourism Activation Program.
-Live Music 000 City of Newcastle BIAs Newcastle Tourism Industry Group Industry Expansion of live music opportunities to strengthen the night-time econom through implementation of the Live Music Strategy 2019-2023.
-Development of Events Aligned to Experience Pillars 000 City of Newcastle Event Operators Industry City of Newcastle Develop events aligned with Newcastle's experience pillars.
-Seasonal Activations 000 City of Newcastle Event Operators Private Sector and Industry Develop evening activations such as moonlight cinema in close proximity t the beach which can extend Newcastle's coastal offer into the night.
+Initiatives Timeframe Stakeholders Lead Organisation Notations Ongoing Night-time Economy Improvement City of Newcastle NSW Police City of Newcastle Support ongoing improvement of Newcastle's night-time economy Liquor and Gaming NSW through:Delivery of initiatives and actions as outlined in the Newcastle After Dark Hunter New England Health Strategy (2018); City Residents Group Identification of ongoing key constraints to business growth and attraction; and AHA · Advocacy for a review of Newcastle's Newcastle Live Music Taskforce current licensed venue interventions in order to establish more flexible busines: BIAs Newcas Night economy businesses guidelines that support the development of new night-time offerings and activations that showcase Newcastle's strengths in arts and culture, and boutique food and beverage experiences.
+BIAs Newcastle Tourism Industry Group Development of Arts •00 City of Newcastle City of Newcastle Include the development of night-time activations within the Arts and Cultural Heritage Strategy and Tourism Activation Program. and Cultural Night-time Activations Private Sector BIAs Activations Newcastle Industry Tourism Group Tourism Activation Program.
+Live Music 000 City of Newcastle Industry Expansion of live music opportunities BIAs to strengthen the night-time economy Newcastle Tourism Industry Group through implementation of the Live Music Strategy 2019-2023.
+Development of \bigcirc City of Newcastle City of Newcastle Develop events aligned with Events Aligned to Event Operators Newcastle's experience pillars.
+Experience Pillars Industry Seasonal Activations 000 City of Newcastle Private Sector and Develop evening activations such as Event Operators Industry moonlight cinema in close proximity to the beach which can extend Newcastle's coastal offer into the night.